nimble-technology/nimble-miner-public/README.md

 ```

 # Installation
-This guide will use pm2 to handle the session to run with multiple GPUs, 2x4090, 4x3090... that can be rented here: [VAST](https://cloud.vast.ai/?ref_id=120915)
+This guide will use pm2 to handle the session to run multiple GPUs, 2x4090, 4x3090... that can be rented here: [VAST](https://cloud.vast.ai/?ref_id=120915)

 # Rent GPUs
-This guide works well with **Cuda:12.0.1-Devel-Ubuntu22.04** template, you can copy and paste like so
+This guide works well with the **Cuda:12.0.1-Devel-Ubuntu22.04** template, you can copy and paste like so
 ![image](https://github.com/b5prolh/nimble-miner-public/assets/18376326/b1e13f1b-3c6d-46f8-8862-95676717841a)

 If this is the first time you've used vast and dont know how to connect, please watch this short instructional video: https://www.youtube.com/watch?v=KraLVgFS4vU

 # Install
-Just copy the following commands and paste them into the terminal.
+Copy these commands and paste them into the terminal.
 Make sure u select the correct template **Cuda:12.0.1-Devel-Ubuntu22.04**.
-If not, you should copy and paste line by line.
+If not, you should copy and paste the following, line by line.

 ```
 apt-get update -y && apt-get upgrade -y && apt install build-essential